The Gus VonBodungen Scholarship Award 2023

 The Gus VonBodungen Award is given to the top LA Section scholarship applicant annually.
 Gus was the long time Assistant Secretary of Air Quality at LDEQ.
 His life-long goal was to see the Baton Rouge area come into compliance with the ozone ambient air quality standard.
 Unfortunately he passed away before seeing that goal met.
 He kept a telescope in his office downtown – which faced north – so he could keep an eye on the plants in north Baton Rouge!
 He was a big supporter of the Louisiana Section of A&WMA and was always ready to speak at meetings.
 After his untimely death, the Louisiana Section named a college scholarship after him to celebrate his life’s work in improving the environment in Louisiana.

-The AWMA is searching for candidates for a one-time cash scholarship award in the amount of $5,000 (1 recipient) and $1,000 – $5,000 for up to 2 additional applicants.
+The AWMA is searching for candidates for a one-time cash scholarship award in the amount of $3,000 – 5,000 for 2 applicants.
+Additionally, the AWMA may choose to award more than 2 scholarships.

 Scholarship Application General Information